ares466/aws-notes/appservices_containers/LAMBDA.md

 ## Versions

-The Lambda services supports versioning of functions.
+The Lambda service supports `versioning` for functions.
 The `version` of a function represents the code and configuration.

-Lambda function versions are `immutable`.
-Once a version is created, it cannot be changed.
-Versions are given their own ARNs.
+When functions are `published`, Lambda creates an immutable version that can be referenced.
+You cannot edit a published version.
+Published versions are assigned a `qualified ARN` that uniquely identifies that version from others.

+`arn:aws:lambda:us-east-1:123456789:function:myfunction:2`

+In contrast, an `unqualified ARN` points at the function, but not a specific version ($LATEST).

+`arn:aws:lambda:us-east-1:123456789:function:myfunction`

 Lambda `aliases` can be created to point to a specific version.
-The `$latest` alias can be used to point to the latest version.
+All functions have a `$latest` alias that points to the latest version of the function.

+Each alias has a unique ARN.

+Alias can be updated so that the version of the function that it points to changes.

+Services can be configured to point to aliases rather than specific versions.
+As a result, updating alias alleviates the need to make system changes when new function versions are deployed.

+Using `alias routing`, you can direct a certain percentage of traffic to one alias and the rest to another alias.

 ## Destinations